hanez/chkusr/README.md

 ### Requirements

 You need the PAM development package installed.
 On Alpine it is named linux-pam-dev, on Debian based systems it is named libpam0g-dev.
+Not all programs require PAM but you need to edit the Makefile to disable PAM based programs in the build process.

 ### Configuration